UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Check your Electricity Facts Label to spot delivery charges, base fees, and minimum usage penalties that clever marketing might obscure.

-The single most important document you will encounter when shopping for power is the Electricity Facts Label, commonly known as the EFL.
-It operates as the nutrition label for your electricity plan, exposing the hidden fees that clever marketing tries to obscure.
-When a company advertises “free” power, they are strictly referring to the energy supply charge.
-They aren’t necessarily waiving the utility delivery charges.
+The EFL operates as the nutrition label for your electricity plan, exposing the hidden fees that clever marketing tries to obscure.
+When a company advertises “free” power, they are often strictly referring to the energy supply charge.

-You must scour the EFL to spot base charges, minimum usage penalties, and the sneaky pass-through costs from your local transmission and distribution utility.
-In Texas, these are known as TDU or TDSP fees.
-Some providers still bill you for these delivery fees during your “free” window, meaning you’re still paying a few cents per kilowatt-hour.
-If you’re curious about the intricate details surrounding these local delivery costs and generation expenses, the U.S. Energy Information Administration offers an excellent breakdown of the factors affecting electricity prices nationwide.
+You must scour the EFL to spot base charges, minimum usage penalties, and the sneaky pass-through costs from your local transmission and distribution utility (known as TDU or TDSP fees in Texas).
+If you’re curious about the intricate details surrounding these local delivery costs and generation expenses, the U.S. Energy Information Administration offers an excellent breakdown demonstrating that local fuel costs dictate prices nationwide.

 Checklist to determine if a time-of-use energy plan is beneficial based on lifestyle.